TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-blockinganddeadlocks.md

 ### **Deadlock**

 A deadlock occurs when two or more processes are waiting on the same resource and each process is waiting on the other process to complete before moving forward.
-The query below can help you capture deadlock.
+The query below can help you capture deadlock:

 ```
 WITH CTE AS (